 My dad bought this book for me.

 Remember that は can also mark objects, which are generally marked by を.
 When the object is topicalized, は replaces を.
 Then, the topic is moved to the beginning of the sentence.
 Just like the subject, the object doesn’t stop being an object when it’s topicalized.
-The following diagram shows the topicalization of the object “この本” (this book) in the case structure 「父がこの本を買ってくれた(こと)」.
+The following diagram shows the topicalization of the object “この本” (this book) in the case relation 「父がこの本を買ってくれた(こと)」.
 This leads to the sentence 「この本は父が買ってくれた。」.

 Pay attention to the topic and the comment of each sentence.
 The sentence 「父はこの本を買ってくれた。」 is about the father of the speaker, and it mentions that this father bought the book for her.
 The sentence 「この本は父が買ってくれた。」 is about the book in question, and it mentions that the book is something the speaker’s father bought for her.